obono/ATtiny85LED2048/README.md

 * Button short press: Change the brightness in 4 levels.
 * Button long press: Toggle sound on/off.

+To calibration, keep the device upside down and flat for a while.
+Then the device will be in test mode to be checked tilt sensing.
+Press the button to recover to normal mode.

 ## Hardware

 ### Components